ukoquique-proves/HighLevel-AlexiaEssay/Proyecto-/README.md

 ## Overview
 This project implements an automated CRM workflow system using n8n, ChatGPT, and HighLevel CRM.
 The system captures leads from forms, validates data, generates personalized advertisements using AI, and stores everything in a CRM system.

+For a detailed explanation of the business and technical strategy, see [STRATEGY.md](./STRATEGY.md).

 ## Project Architecture

 ### Core Workflow